CodelyTV/dotfiles/README.md

 ## ☝️ Instructions

+>WIP: Divide this section on how to bootstrap your environment with this dotenv files (download via curl and executing the scripts because you don't have git yet)

 1. Read the `Contents` section of this readme in order to grasp which kind of settings and tools it provides
 2. Clone this repository: `git clone https://github.com/CodelyTV/dotfiles.git codelytv_dotfiles`
 2. Move to the project root directory: `cd codelytv_dotfiles`